shalabyamr/Web_Maps_with_Auto_ML_Forecasts/README.md

 ### §5.
 ArcGIS Toronto and Peel Traffic Count
-The staging table _stg_gta_traffic_arcgis_ obtained from ArcGIS Toronto and Peel Traffic Data(https://www.arcgis.com/home/item.html?id=4964801ff5de475a80c51c5d54a9c8da) was ingested into the production table _FACT_GTA_TRAFFIC_ARCGIS_ in PUBLIC schema with the following two conditions:
+The staging table _stg_gta_traffic_arcgis_ obtained from ArcGIS Toronto and Peel Traffic Data(https://www.arcgis.com/home/item.html?id=4964801ff5de475a80c51c5d54a9c8da) was ingested into the production table _FACT_GTA_TRAFFIC_ARCGIS_ in PUBLIC schema by [data_loader.py](https://github.com/amr-y-shalaby/GGR473_Project/blob/main/Pipeline/data_loader.py) with the following two conditions:

 * Added column "_last_inserted_" converted from UTC to EST to capture the time of insertion into production schema
 * The condition _ROW_NUMBER() over (PARTITION BY objectid ORDER BY COUNT_DATE DESC) =1_ to eliminate the duplicated records within the provided dates.